Rico Yan: Early work: 1995

-Yan was discovered at age 20 while he was a senior student at De La Salle University, waiting in line at a fast food restaurant.
-A talent scout approached him and asked if he was interested in becoming a commercial model.
-He soon joined Cosmopolitan Modeling Agency and was selected as the lead in his first television commercial for Master Facial Cleanser.
-Talent manager Johnny Manahan later asked Yan if he wanted to pursue acting, and he was soon managed by Biboy Arboleda.
+Yan was discovered waiting in line at a fast food restaurant at age 20 while he was a senior student at De La Salle University.
+A talent scout approached him and asked if he was interested in becoming a commercial model, resulting in him joining Cosmopolitan Modeling Agency and being selected as the lead in his first television commercial.
+Talent manager Johnny Manahan later asked Yan if he wanted to pursue acting, and he went on to be managed by Biboy Arboleda.

-In 1995, Yan joined Star Circle Batch 1, a group of eight new talents.
+In 1995 Yan joined Star Circle Batch 1, a group of eight new talents.
 During this time, he balanced his modeling and acting pursuits with completing his marketing thesis and college coursework.

 Breakthrough: 1996–2000

 In June 1996, Yan portrayed the boy-next-door character Ricky Salveron in the youth-oriented show Gimik, directed by Laurenti Dyogi and aired on The Filipino Channel (TFC).
-The show, which focused on the lives of a close-knit group of young people living in an imaginary village, explored the experiences and joys of youth.
-Yan starred alongside Judy Ann Santos, Jolina Magdangal, Giselle Toengi, Mylene Dizon, Patrick Garcia, Diether Ocampo, and Marvin Agustin.
+The show focused on the lives of a close-knit group of young people living in an imaginary village, exploring the experiences and joys of youth, with Yan starred alongside Judy Ann Santos, Jolina Magdangal, Giselle Toengi, Mylene Dizon, Patrick Garcia, Diether Ocampo, and Marvin Agustin.
 Gimik ran for three years and was later adapted into the film GIMIK: The Reunion in 1999.

-In the same year Yan did his first prime time drama as one of the main casts on Mara Clara Book 2, where Yan played a young medical intern named Derrick Villa who saved Mara Judy Ann Santos through an operation after an assassination attempt and have a tangled life due to a forced union to his girlfriend.
-Yan also became a co-host on the noontime variety show 'Sang Linggo nAPO Sila, where he had a segment called "Ricollection."
+Also in 1996, Yan acted in his first primetime drama as one of the main cast on Mara Clara Book 2.
+He played a young medical intern named Derrick Villa who had a tangled life due to a forced union to his girlfriend, but operated on Mara Judy Ann Santos to save her life after an assassination attempt.
+Yan also became a co-host on the midday variety show 'Sang Linggo nAPO Sila, where he had a segment called "Ricollection."

-In 1997, Yan played the protagonist Gabriel Maglayon in the successful primetime television drama Mula sa Puso, portraying a dedicated cab driver willing to give up everything for his family and loved ones, alongside Claudine Barretto.
+In 1997 Yan played alongside Claudine Barretto as the protagonist Gabriel Maglayon in the successful primetime television drama Mula sa Puso, portraying a dedicated cab driver willing to give up everything for his family and loved ones.
 The series ran for two years and was adapted into a film, Mula sa Puso: The Movie, in 1999.
 Playing Gabriel proved to be one of Yan's most notable roles on television.

-Yan also appeared on Star Drama Presents, where he showcased his versatility as an actor by playing various characters.
-He was one of the few Talent Center artists to make numerous appearances on the series, featuring in twelve episodes as a guest artist in March 1997 and April 1998.
+In March 1997 and April 1998 Yan featured as a guest artist in twelve episodes of Star Drama Presents.
+One of the few Talent Center artists to make numerous appearances on the series, he showcased his versatility as an actor by playing various characters.